Generic Name: daclizumab (dah KLIH zyoo mab)

 Daclizumab comes with a Medication Guide and a Patient Wallet Card that lists the symptoms of liver or immune system problems.
 Read this information carefully and carry the Wallet Card with you at all times so you will know what symptoms to watch for.

+This medicine can cause serious or fatal liver problems.
 You will need blood tests to check your liver function every month while you are using daclizumab.
 Your next dose may be delayed based on the results of these tests.

 You will also need frequent liver function tests for 6 months after you stop using this medicine.